btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 fi
 ```
 With this preparation taken, the backup process is now starting.
-The script has checks to ensure it either works or fails with a comprehensive error msg at every step of the way.
+The script has checks to ensure it either works or fails with a comprehensive error message at every step of the way.

 ```
 echo "🚨 Database container could not be started or found."